HelloSaintBrow/AI-project-1-Saint-Louis-Crime-Data-In-Relation-to-Temperature-and-Weather/README.md

 - **Description**: Records of reported crimes in St. Louis from 2021 to 2023 are included in this dataset, featuring details such as crime type, location, date, and time.
 It provides a comprehensive overview of crime trends across the city.
 Focus was placed on data fields reflecting the types of crimes, times of day crimes were committed, monthly crime rates, seasonal crime trends, and yearly data values, enabling a thorough exploration of how crime patterns have evolved over time.

 - **Source**: [St. Louis Metropolitan Police Department](https://slmpd.org/stats/)

-## Tools and Libraries

-The following tools and libraries were used for analysis and development:

-- **Python**: Programming language for data processing, analysis, and visualization.
-- **Pandas**: Data manipulation and analysis.
-- **NumPy**: Numerical computing and data manipulation.
-- **Matplotlib**: Data visualization libraries for creating plots and charts.
-- **Jupyter Notebooks**: For documenting and sharing the analysis process interactively.
-- **Visual Studio Code**: Development environment used for coding, debugging, and project management.

 ## Analysis and Conclusion